College Factual by our College Data Analytics Team

 Doctor's Degree Highest Degree Type

-Located in the distant town of Moscow, U of I is a public university with a large student population.
-A Best Colleges rank of #489 out of 2,217 colleges nationwide means U of I is a great university overall.
+Located in the town of Moscow, U of I is a public university with a large student population.
+A Best Colleges rank of #489 out of 2,217 schools nationwide means U of I is a great university overall.

-There were about 197 natural resources & conservation students who graduated with this degree at U of I in the most recent year we have data available.
-After graduation, natural resources & conservation degree recipients usually earn around $33,403 at the beginning of their careers.
+There were roughly 206.00000000000003 natural resources & conservation students who graduated with this degree at U of I in the most recent data year.
+Soon after graduation, natural resources & conservation degree recipients generally earn an average of $33,403 in their early careers.

 More information about a degree in natural resources & conservation from University of Idaho